Kytezign/USBKVM/docs/README.md

 ## Future HW Ideas
 - Integrate the MS2130 into the design directly
     - If I find a source, I'll likely try this.
 - Could we input VGA into the RP2040 and output USB UVC device - it would be slow and/or low resolution but might be interesting?
+- Revisit PIO based USB to guest (last time it was not mature enough)
+- Reduce the number of EEPROMs by having one RP2040 load the other one.
 # Making your own

 ## Hardware